The Lipkin-Meshkov-Glick model: 'quasi-local' quantum criticality in nuclear physics

 This effect manifests itself at large positive values of $W/\varepsilon$, where to a first approximation one may neglect the $\varepsilon$ term entirely.
 The Hamiltonian is then minimized by (a) choosing a singlet state for the pseudospin, and (b) manufacturing this singlet state from the largest possible number of particles; in this case, that number is $N=2N_p$, corresponding to full occupation of all the levels in the original LMG model.
 The energy of this singlet state is therefore simply $E_{\rm singlet} = -W$.
 By comparison, the energy of the phase I state at $V=0$ is $E_{\rm full{-}spin} = -\varepsilon N_p/2$.
 Hence the transition from phase I to the singlet phase occurs when $W/\varepsilon = N_p/2$.
-It thus recedes to infinite $W$ in the thermodynamic limit, but is present at large $W$ for any finite $N_p$.
-(Further analysis shows that there are no intervening phases; the transition occurs directly from full- to zero-spin, though via a rather interesting quantum critical point.)
+Further analysis shows that there are no intervening phases; the transition occurs directly from full- to zero-spin, via a rather interesting quantum critical point.

 For non-zero $V$, quantum fluctuations shift the critical value of $W$; to leading non-zero order in perturbation theory, the resulting behavior is given by: \be W_c = \frac{\varepsilon N_p}{2} + \frac{V^2}{\varepsilon N_p} \left( 1 - \frac{1}{N_p} \right). \ee The fact that $W_c$ increases with increasing $V$ represents a pseudo-entropic favouring of the full-spin state, of the type recently discussed by Conduit {\it et al.} \cite{ConduitGreenSimons2009}.